 The Royal Charter permits ICAS to set the rules by which its affairs will be administered.
 Any changes to the rules must be approved by two-thirds of the eligible members at a Special General Meeting (SGM).

 The ICAS Rules contain the constitution which governs all Members.
 The latest version incorporates the amendments that were approved by the Members at SGM on 30 November 2020.

 The ICAS Rules require Council to set Regulations in relation to certain areas.
 In general, overarching powers are in the Rules whilst the more detailed, specific powers are in the Regulations.
 The ICAS Rules and Regulations must be adhered to by all members.

 Changes to the Rules and General Regulations are overseen by the Constitutional Panel before being recommended to Council and, where required, the membership.

 A Member may provide services within certain 'regulated areas', so called because there are externally imposed regulatory requirements attaching to each type of work.
 ICAS is authorised to license and monitor the following regulated areas:

-- Draft Audit Regulations pending review by Council in January 2021
+- Audit Regulations applicable from 1 January 2021

 - Audit Regulations applicable from 1 January 2020